LiviuLvu/kubernetes-k3s-homelab/README.md

 # Kubernetes journal
 ## [2025-05-02]
+  - Create a canary deploy
+  - Scale the second deploy to 100%, delete the first app v1
+## [2025-05-02]
   - Use taint to repel a pod from a node
   - Create node based on nodeSelector and tolerations
 ## [2025-04-28]